 Schools are not the forum to mediate custody disputes and other personal family matters.
+HTH personnel do not write letters for purposes of custody disputes or other personal family matters.
 Families must attend to their own custody matters and other family legal disputes independently, with the assistance of the courts.
 HTH schools do not have an independent legal basis to refuse a biological parent access to his or her child and the child's school records unless a valid, effective, clearly articulated and signed court order specifically setting forth limitations is on file at the school office.